micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 5.md

 Abstain from every form of evil. ## Blessing and Admonition

 ###### 23
-Now may the God of peace Himself sanctify[^g] you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.
+Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.

 ###### 24
 He who calls you _is_ faithful, who also will do _it._